hammerheim-game/hammerheim-rules/8-scenarios.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | |4| 6| 0| 4| 3| 2| 6| 2+| 8|

+___
 **Weapons/Armour:** The Bloodletters carry a Hellblade and wear Hell-Forged Brass Armour (4+ Armour Save).
 ##### Special Rules
 **Hellblade:** The Bloodletter is armed with a Hellblade which will automatically cause a critical hit if a 4+ is rolled to hit.
 **Attacks:** The Bloodletter has a number of Attacks equal to the number of opponents it is fighting (down to a minimum of two.)
-**Combat:** Bloodletters will prioritise the foes with the highest Weapon Skill if they have to choose who to charge out of multiple options..
+**Combat:** Bloodletters will prioritise the foes with the highest Weapon Skill if they have to choose who to charge out of multiple options.
 ##### Experience
 **+1 For wounding:**.
 Any Hero or Henchman earns
 +1 Experience for each wound he inflicts on the Bloodletter of Khorne.
 **+1 For slaying** The Hero or
 Henchman that puts the Bloodletter of Khorne out of action gets a bonus +1 experience.